Aalto5G/RealmGateway/DOCUMENTATION.md

 ### Traffic directionality

-Attending to the aforementioned network design we can distinguish between different routed traffic flows:
+Attending to the aforementioned network design we can distinguish between different routed traffic flows (Layer-3 interfaces):

 * LAN originated
   * To local CES services (DHCP and DNS)
   * To a host in the Internet - via l3-wan
-  * To a host behind CES - via l3-tun (We could have different proxy pools for better control)
+  * To a host behind CES - via l3-tun (We could have different proxy pools for better control - Separation of local/remote hosts)
 * WAN originated
   * To local CES services (HTTP and DNS)
   * To a host behind CES - via l3-lan
 * TUN originated
+  * To local CES services ???
+(Maybe we want to drop this traffic ?)
-  * To a host behind CES - via l3-lan
+  * To a host behind CES - via l3-lan (We could have different proxy pools for better control - Separation of local/remote hosts)

 For the definition of rules and policies this is very important as it will allow us to define very specific scopes.